Client Activity Event Notifications

 Important

-Ensure the cache stops before proceeding.
+Ensure the cache is stopped before proceeding.

 This opens up the detailed configuration page for the cache.
 Go to the Advanced Settings tab and click on Options in the left bar.